lepidus/authorsIndex/README.md

 ## Compatibility

+The main branch of this repository is compatible with OJS 3.5.0.x.

+A version compatible with OJS 3.4.0.x is available in the [stable-3_4_0](https://github.com/lepidus/authorsIndex/tree/stable-3_4_0) branch.

+* Plugin version v0.x.x.x is compatible with OJS 3.4.0.x and OPS 3.4.0.x
+* Plugin version v1.x.x.x is compatible with OJS 3.5.0.x and OPS 3.5.0.x

-The latest release of this plugin is compatible with the following PKP applications:
+You can find the latest version of the plugin compatible with your OJS version in the [Releases page](https://github.com/lepidus/authorsIndex/releases)

-OJS 3.4.0 and 3.5.0\
-OPS 3.4.0 and 3.5.0

 ## Plugin Download